Emmelhainz, Celia

 Professional Biography

-• At present, I manage the National Anthropological Archives (NAA) and Human Studies Film Archives (HSFA) within the department of anthropology at the Smithsonian's National Museum of Natural History.
-As an anthropologist and archivist, I do research with cultural heritage institutions and with communities, with the goal of connecting communities to records and resources.
+Celia manages the National Anthropological Archives (NAA) and Human Studies Film Archives (HSFA) within the department of anthropology at the Smithsonian's National Museum of Natural History.
+Since 2013, I have engaged with questions of how archivists, librarians, and scholars can best preserve and share field research materials for use by communities, researchers, and creators.

 Awards And Honors